pas256/blog/source/_posts/2011-01-12-git-and-svn-working-together.markdown

 git --bare init
 ```

 Now clone the empty Git repository so you have a working directory, and the import the SVN repository into Git.
-The directory names need to match (in this case, they are both "project”):
+The directory names need to match (in this case, they are both "project"):

 ``` bash
 cd $HOME